Shamsia Hassani: The Afghan female graffiti artist capturing women's voices | DW | 19.08.2021

 A new image in her recent series was finally published late on Tuesday, entitled Death to Darkness — confirmation that she was continuing to work and give voice to the experience of Afghan women.

-DW has had contact with Hassani's manager, who said the artist was not available for an interview but was in a safe undisclosed location.
+Hassani's manager told DW that the artist was not available for an interview but was in a safe, undisclosed location.

 Publishing the images is a bold move.
 Most analysts and human rights activists believe the Taliban will institute draconian restrictions and deadly punishments for women, as they did during their rule in the 90s.